cloudfoundry/docs-dev-guide/installcf/cf.html.md

 The following data is returned for each token:

-* guid -- The GUID for the service type.
+* guid -- The GUID for the service type
-* provider -- The vendor or supplier of the service.
+* provider -- The vendor or supplier of the service

 #### <a id='service'></a> service ####